GhiwaDaccache/cadence/README.md

 ###  Precision in Development: Harnessing the Power of Unit Testing:

-- This project employs rigorous unit testing methodologies to ensure the reliability and accuracy of code components.
-By systematically evaluating individual units of the software, we guarantee a robust foundation, identifying and addressing potential issues early in the development process.
+- This project utilizes unit testing methodologies to keep the reliability and precision of the code.
+Through assessment of units, we establish a strong foundation, identifying and resolving potential issues during the development phase.
 <img src="./readme/media/tests.png"/>
 <br><br>